Email marketing is one of the most important parts of making sales (especially repeat sales) in your e-commerce business.

 Don’t be afraid to experiment

-Then you’ll be really confident that your subscribers are resonating with the content your are sharing whilst welcoming them into your world.
+Then you’ll be really confident that your subscribers are resonating with the content you are sharing whilst welcoming them into your world.

 Speaking of which, I invite you to sign up to my email newsletter, packed with useful and inspiring social media and digital marketing tips!